dgilleland/CPSC-1520-Workbook/src/003/ReadMe.md

 > Are you keeping up with your Journal?
 Consider making a separate markdown file for a *glossary of terms* (`glossary.md`) that you can refer to later on.

+You should already be familiar with HTML and CSS from your course on those subjects.
+And you should know how to use your web browser.
+You likely have already seen the **Developer Tools** that are built into your browser.
+If so, then this might be mostly a review.
+Otherwise, this lesson should help you discover how these developer tools can aid you in your exploration of JavaScript and it's use within web pages.

 ## Learn to Think in Terms of *Objects*

 The focus of this lesson is on using the Developer Tools in the browser.
 A web browser is a tool used to render and interact with **web pages**.
 It offers a rich set of pre-defined objects as part of its **rendering engine**.
 The objects are part of the **DOM API**.